alexbluo/jsfbla21/README.md

 Below is a list of features, technologies, and fixes which have been or will be implemented, with more recent and higher priority ones at the top:

-- [ ] Fulltext search for filter and map pages
 - [ ] List nearby places on map marker select
 - [ ] Refactor into smart and dumb components
 - [ ] React concurrent for handling input fields that query on input (search and distance)
 - [ ] Machine learning using user behavior when entering typos like Google search "did you mean"
   - definitely not enough time or data to get this done, but fun idea
+- [x] Fulltext search for filter and map pages
-- [x] Rescrape all data and insert to database in a different format before doing lots of refactoring
+- [x] Rescrape all data and insert to database in a different format
 - [x] Deploy to Heroku, AWS, and GCP (serverless/PaaS)
 - [x] Easy clearing of checked filters
 - [x] Docker because it sounds fun